carloscuesta/carloscuesta.me/src/posts/building-server-driven-uis.md

 ### Challenges of Server-Driven UIs

-1. **State management**: Synchronizing state between the client and the server can be challenging, specially when dealing with complex interactions as the server needs to keep up with the client's state and update the UI accordingly.
+1. **State management** 🤹: Synchronizing state between the client and the server can be challenging, specially when dealing with complex interactions as the server needs to keep up with the client's state and update the UI accordingly.
-2. **Offline support**: Server-Driven UIs rely on the server, managing the user experience when offline can be challenging.
+2. **Offline support** 🛜: Server-Driven UIs rely on the server, managing the user experience when offline can be challenging.
 Caching and pre-fetching stategies can help mitigate this.
-3. **Performance considerations**: Efficient network requests, payload optimization, low latency along with a good client-side rendering performance are crucial to ensure a smooth user experience.
+3. **Performance considerations** ⚡️: Efficient network requests, payload optimization, low latency along with a good client-side rendering performance are crucial to ensure a smooth user experience.

 ### Conclusion

-Server-Driven UIs represent a paradigm shift in how we approach user interface development, offering a powerful tool for building dynamic and flexible apps.
+Server-Driven UIs represent a paradigm shift in how we approach user interface development, offering a powerful tool for building dynamic and flexible apps ❤️.

 However it's key to asses whether SDUI aligns with your project's needs and constraints.
 It's not a one-size-fits-all, but for the right use cases—such as content-heavy user-interfaces and apps requiring frequent updates it can significantly enhance delivery speed.